yangyutu/llm_book.github.io/_sources/docs/chapter_foundation/bert.md

 \mathcal{L}=\mathcal{L}_{\mathrm{AT}}+\mathcal{L}_{\mathrm{VR}}.
 $$

+(chapter_foundation_sec_bert_electra)=
 ### Sample Efficient: ELECTRA
-\label{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:sec:ELECTRA}

-ELECTRA (Efficiently Learning an Encoder that Classifies Token Replacements Accurately) \cite{clark2020electra} is proposed to improve the BERT pretraining efficiency when there is a pretraining computation budget.
+ELECTRA (Efficiently Learning an Encoder that Classifies Token Replacements Accurately) {cite:p}`clark2020electra` is proposed to improve the BERT pretraining efficiency when there is a pretraining computation budget.

 The key innovation in ELECTRA is the proposition of a new generator-discriminator training framework.
 This framework shares some similarity to but not equivalent to adversarial training (e.g., GAN).
-As shown in \autoref{ch:neural-network-and-deep-learning:ApplicationNLP:pretrainedLM:fig:electrademo}, The generator $G$, typically a masked language model, produces an output distribution over masked tokens for replacement purpose.
+As shown in {numref}`chapter_foundation_fig_bert_electrademo`, The generator $G$, typically a masked language model, produces an output distribution over masked tokens for replacement purpose.
 The generator is trained to predict masked tokens and the discriminator $D$ is trained to distinguish which token is replaced.
 In contrast to GAN, the gradient of discrimination loss will not passed down to the generator to train the generator to generate adversarial examples.
 In addition,  no NSP pre-training task is performed.

 The major benefits arising from novel architectures are two folds.
 *  The classical masked language modeling (MLM) approaches is not sample efficient since the network only learns from $15 \%$ of the tokens per example.
 On the other hand, ELECTRA performs discrimination task on all tokens rather than generative task on just masked tokens.